-For a light and delicious breakfast, these homemade crêpes are perfect for pairing with your favorite flavors of Bonne Maman® INTENSE Fruit Spreads, made with MORE FRUIT and less sugar than regular Preserves.
+These crepes are so easy to make using ingredients already found in your kitchen!
+For a light and delicious homemade breakfast that’s perfect for sharing with your family at home, pair with your favorite flavors of Bonne Maman® INTENSE Fruit Spreads – made with MORE FRUIT and less sugar than regular Preserves.

 Makes: 16-20 crêpes

 - If your yeast doesn't bloom (aka turn foamy) after the 15 minutes, then it is too old and your

 - Prep time and cook time does not include 30 minutes of rising time.

 - For a thinner icing, add 1 tablespoon of milk (regular or unsweetened dairy free milk) then add more until it reaches your desired consistency.

 - For rolling this dough, plastic wrap works much better than parchment paper or wax paper.